 Mysterious object that shook Texas last week identified as a likely meteorite by NASA

-A mysterious object that crashed into Texas last week has been identified as a meteorite.
-NASA experts believe the object weighed a whopping 1,000 pounds as it hurtled toward Earth last week, before breaking into pieces and landing near McAllen, Texas, in the southern part of the state near its border with Mexico.
+A mysterious object that crashed into Texas last week has been identified as a meteorite – and some of its fragments have been located.
+NASA experts believe the object weighed a whopping 1,000 pounds — as much as a grand piano — as it hurtled toward Earth last week, before breaking into pieces and landing near McAllen, Texas, in the southern part of the state near its border with Mexico.

 The meteor traveled at about 27,000 miles per hour, according to NASA Meteor Watch, which posted about the meteorite on Facebook.
 The angle and speed at which it entered the atmosphere and weather radar imagery helped NASA determine the object was likely a meteorite.